jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 1. Create a new (shared) organization for the current user
 2. Inspect a specific organization
-3. Invite another guest or person to an organization (guest by email, or an existing person by email or by ID)
+3. (coming soon) Change the organization's details
-4. Add an Avatar image the organization
+4. Add an Avatar image to the organization
 5. Remove the Avatar from the organization
+6. Invite another guest or person to an organization (guest by email, or an existing person by email or by ID)
+7. (coming soon) Uninvite a member of the organization
+8. (coming soon) Assign roles to a member
+9. (coming soon) Unassign roles from a member
+10. (coming soon) List all members of the organization
+11. (coming soon) List all memberships of the current (Authenticated) user
+12. (coming soon) Delete the organization

 ### Subscriptions

-TBD
+A billing subscription is created for every `Organization` (personal and shared) on the platform (person and machine).
+It represents the billing subscription plan for that tenant/organization (i.e., pricing and cost).
+The subscription plan determines the `Features` each user has access to on the platform, and it defines the fiscal responsibilities that each `EndUser` has an obligation for (i.e., scheduled payments).

+Every `Organization` must have a single `EndUser` that owns the fiscal responsibility of the `Organization`, and who can control the extent of that responsibility.

+1. (coming soon) Inspect the subscription for the current (Authenticated) user
+2. (coming soon) Change the subscription plan
+3. (coming soon) Cancel the subscription plan
+4. (coming soon) Migrate the billing provider data (from one provider to the next)
+5. (coming soon) Transfer fiscal responsibility for the organization

 ### User Profiles